txhammer68/gmailWorkpace/README.md

 ### Google Workspaces Qt Web View App

 * Included apps - gmail,gcal,contacts,chat,voip,news,maps,drive,search
+* Vertical Tab Bar for each Google app
 * Login with google id/password and verify with 2FA on your phone
 * KDE Linux distro required as QT 6 is used to create the web views
 * With all the google privacy issues keep google out your normal web browser